How to Handle the Top 10 Customer Service Complaints

 Consider outsourcing some of the work to improve from your current service level.
 The investment in your customer service team will pay you back with customer satisfaction.

 3. The Company Takes Too Long To Respond

-Customer service reps are people too and might need to decompress after an intense customer interaction.
-Allowing them some time off the phones — perhaps by switching to email for a while — gives them a chance to calm down and relax so they can give each customer their best.
+Your staff should be sensitive to the customer’s needs and feelings and tailor their approach accordingly.
+Customer service representatives are people too and might need to decompress after an intense customer interaction.
+Allowing them to switch between channels gives them a chance to calm down so they can give each customer their best.